 Provided that you, or the person you’re buying the book for, understand English quite well, there are quite a lot of recipes that you can prepare at home and that will make you think of your trip.
 Definitely a nice thing to add to your list if you still don’t know what to buy in Scotland!

 Scottish gifts for him: whisky and more

 I must confess that unless I’m shopping for Al (who is a nerd like me, so I always know what to buy), I find it difficult to buy little somethings for men.
-So when I was thinking of Scotland souvenirs I could get to my dad and to our best friends, I knew that there had to be something more than liquor.
-After all, if you’ve read until now you’ve surely understood that Scotland has so much to offer!
+So when I was thinking of Scotland souvenirs I could get to my dad and to our best friend, I knew that there had to be something more than liquor.
+After all, by now you know that Scotland has so much to offer!

 A vintage map of Edinburgh